PPM Express Help Center

 • Story points

-Click Create Task button.
+Click the Create Task button.

 The task will appear on the project tasks page.